reasonml-old/atom-reason-refmt/README.md

 ## Features

 * Format on save
-* Report formatting errors on the fly with [linter]
+* Report formatting and syntax errors on the fly with [linter]
 * Convert between Reason and Ocaml code

 [linter]: https://atom.io/packages/linter